 Depending on the topic(s), members may bring additional experts from their organization to participate in meetings with the permission of the Chair.

-The Committee is expected to meet six times during its initial term.
+RPAC is expected to meet six times during its term.

 Proceedings and Documents

-The Bank of Canada is present at all Committee meetings and any sub-group meetings and performs the secretariat duties for the Committee.
+The Bank is present at all RPAC meetings and any sub-group meetings and performs the secretariat duties for RPAC.

-Members are invited to provide input (submissions, comments, etc.) to the Bank of Canada at any time on payments-related issues.
-The Bank will maintain the confidentiality of all information it receives from all members, except to the extent that the information may be public knowledge or in the event that the Bank is required by law (including the Access to Information Act) to release the information.
+Members are invited to provide input (submissions, comments, etc.) to the Bank at any time on retail payments-related issues.
+The Bank will maintain the confidentiality of all information it receives from all members, except to the extent that the information may be public knowledge or in the event that the Bank is required by law, including the Access to Information Act, to release the information.
 The Access to Information Act outlines the grounds upon which the Bank can refuse to disclose third-party information.
-In the event that the Bank receives a request for information supplied by a member, the Bank will consult the member to ensure that the Bank has a full understanding of the sensitivity of the information, and the member will be provided the opportunity to explain why the information requested is confidential.
+In the event that the Bank receives a request for information supplied by a member, the Bank will consult the third party to ensure that the Bank has a full understanding of the sensitivity of the information, and the member will be provided the opportunity to explain why the information requested is confidential.

-Information shared with the Committee will be treated as confidential unless there is consent to share outside the Committee.
+Information shared with RPAC will be treated as confidential unless there is consent to share outside of RPAC.
 Members have the right to submit, verbally or in writing, sensitive information to the Chair without the information being made available to the rest of the members.